As promised, here is the first of my 3 Conversations You Need to Have With Your Team–virtual or otherwise.

 Ask if there’s some way you can be of service — is there something you can do to help with their challenge or get them closer to their personal goal?
 Even if that person declines your offer, he or she will appreciate your asking.

-At the end of the week, you’ll not only have a much deeper knowledge of each individual on your team, you’ll have shown each individual that you care.
-And then you’ll be ready for The 2nd Conversation.
+At the end of the week, you’ll not only have a much deeper knowledge of each individual on your team, you’ll have shown each individual that you care and become a better leader.
+Then you’ll be ready for The 2nd Conversation.

 Stay tuned for that, but first, give this one a try and let me know how it goes.

 I am going to do this right away… dig deeper.
 Thank you.